cosmos/cosmos-sdk/PENDING.md

   * [\#2749](https://github.com/cosmos/cosmos-sdk/pull/2749) Add --chain-id flag to gaiad testnet

 * Gaia
+  - #2772 Update BaseApp to not persist state when the ante handler fails on DeliverTx.
   - #2773 Require moniker to be provided on `gaiad init`.
   - #2672 [Makefile] Updated for better Windows compatibility and ledger support logic, get_tools was rewritten as a cross-compatible Makefile.
   - [#110](https://github.com/tendermint/devops/issues/110) Updated CircleCI job to trigger website build when cosmos docs are updated.

 * SDK
  - [x/mock/simulation] [\#2720] major cleanup, introduction of helper objects, reorganization